-One of the best things about living an unsettled existence is that you end up with friends who live all over the world and are often similarly unsettled.
+One of the best things about living an unsettled existence is that you end up with friends all over the world who are often similarly unsettled.
 This means… lots of mutual travel mooching!
 You crash with them, they crash with you, and everybody has a travel party.

 A friend I met through TAPIF has returned to France this summer to lead pricy luxury bicycle tours in Burgundy.
 She lives in a house with other tour leaders in a tiny town in the middle of nowhere and helps guide week-long trips around the region.
 Last week, she had time off, and invited this lucky duck to fly out (OK, take a six-and-a-half hour, multi-train journey) to Les Boonies for rent-free relaxing, hiking, and playing with expensive bikes.

 The heart and essence of France is not Paris, it’s the cultivated countryside.
 It’s turned-over soil and dumb-eyed cows and tidy houses with light blue shutters.
 It’s yellow fields and stone bridges and rolling hills, roaring tractors and massive harvesters and bales of hay.
 Though the climate and topography vary, much of France’s landscape is open farmland dotted with church steeples, each one presiding over its own dense little (little) village.
 Even when you’re hiking in what feels like wilderness, you’re rarely truly isolated because civilization is within walking distance (and sometimes sight).
 French professionals often retreat to the campagne for vacations (it’s so common that just about every other French movie revolves a group of adult friends hanging out in the countryside, drinking and telling each other what they’ve really been thinking all these years; there’s no shortage of holiday rentals.